 This section provides an overview of JEN's network development process, including a summary of the annual planning review process and asset management system.
-It also provides a summary of the maximum and minimum demand forecasting methodology and network planning methodologies used to identify, assess and address network limitations.
+It also summarizes the maximum and minimum demand forecasting methodology and network planning methodologies used to identify, assess, and address network limitations.